luluzhou1/alinush.github.io/_includes/refs.md

 [^WBJP20]: **An Airdrop that Preserves Recipient Privacy**, by Wahby, Riad S. and Boneh, Dan and Jeffrey, Christopher and Poon, Joseph, *in Financial Cryptography and Data Security*, 2020

 [^WBJP20e]: **An airdrop that preserves recipient privacy**, by Riad S. Wahby and Dan Boneh and Christopher Jeffrey and Joseph Poon, *in Cryptology ePrint Archive, Report 2020/676*, 2020, [[URL]](https://eprint.iacr.org/2020/676)

+[^WC22e]: **Flashproofs: Efficient Zero-Knowledge Arguments of Range and Polynomial Evaluation with Transparent Setup**, by Nan Wang and Sid Chi-Kin Chau, *in Cryptology ePrint Archive, Paper 2022/1251*, 2022, [[URL]](https://eprint.iacr.org/2022/1251)

+[^WCL23e]: **SwiftRange: A Short and Efficient Zero-Knowledge Range Argument For Confidential Transactions and More**, by Nan Wang and Sid Chi-Kin Chau and Dongxi Liu, *in Cryptology ePrint Archive, Paper 2023/1185*, 2023, [[URL]](https://eprint.iacr.org/2023/1185)

 [^WCP20]: **A Formally Verified Protocol for Log Replication with Byzantine Fault Tolerance**, by Joel Wanner and Laurent Chuat and Adrian Perrig, 2020